donomii/MazeRobots/README.md

 # leap
-A game in Racket Scheme.
+A maze demo in Racket Scheme.

-Leap is currently a maze simulator that I plan to develop into a building/colony simulation game.
+Leap is a maze simulator that I used to explore pathfinding and developing a job/task system.
+You can see the development progress in the [demo](demo)

 ![Leaping figures]( ohyeah.png )